 The dipping sauce is delicious, but the grilled pork roll is the "memorable" thing that any diner must nod in agreement.

-The fragrant patties are made from fresh pork, the shoulder meat mixed with fat, marinated with spices according to a traditional recipe.
-Then, the meat is grilled over charcoal, creating a crispy outer layer, while the inside is still soft and sweet.
+The fragrant patty is made from fresh pork, the shoulder part mixed with fat, marinated with spices according to a traditional recipe.
+Then, the meat is grilled over charcoal, creating a crispy outer layer while the inside is still soft and sweet.

 Ms. Vu Hong Hai (customer, residing in Nam Dinh City) shared: “The restaurant only has pork patties, no minced pork patties.
 The pork patties are very delicious, very different from the restaurants I have eaten.
 The meat is fragrant, not dry, and the dipping sauce is also very tasty.”

-Mr. Chin revealed: “Instead of slicing, the meat is sliced with a knife to make the meat very thin, so that when grilled it does not dry out, and retains its natural fat and sweetness.
+Mr. Chin revealed: “Instead of slicing, the meat is sliced with a knife to make the meat very thin, so when grilled it won't dry out, and it retains its natural fat and sweetness.

-Meat is clamped with bamboo sticks, the ends are tied tightly with banana leaves.
+Meat is clamped with bamboo sticks, the ends tied tightly with banana leaves.

-According to Mr. Chin, besides the way of marinating the meat, the restaurant still retains the old way of clamping the meat with bamboo sticks, the ends of the sticks tied tightly with fresh banana leaves instead of steel grills.
+According to Mr. Chin, besides the way of marinating the meat, the restaurant still retains the old way of clamping the meat with bamboo sticks, the ends of the sticks tied tightly with fresh banana leaves instead of a steel grill.

 He said that bamboo skewers not only help the meat to cook evenly but also enhance the natural flavor, thanks to the light aroma from the bamboo that permeates the meat when grilled.
-In addition, clamping meat with bamboo skewers makes it easier to control the heat, helping the meat to cook evenly, lose less water, and become more tender and juicy.
+In addition, clamping meat with bamboo skewers makes it easier to control the heat, helping the meat to cook evenly, lose less water, and be more tender.

 The process of clamping meat onto bamboo sticks is still done by Mr. Chin.